Inside New York’s Park South Hotel, Stone & Soil has debuted as a new cocktail bar that blends Japanese bartending traditions with Japandi interiors.

 Clean, calming lines inside Stone & Soil

 Handcrafted details drive the design narrative.
-Paint behind the bar was applied entirely by hand without brushes, lending subtle texture, while a sculptural clay wave installation introduces movement within the seating area.
+Paint behind the bar was applied entirely by hand without brushes, lending subtle texture.
 Seaweed curtains sourced from Japan create a soft partition between the bar and kitchen, and custom bar stools are precisely arched for ergonomic comfort.

 More from HD: